alibaba/G3D/doc/guide/First Steps.md

 import G3D from 'g3d';
 ```

-If you want to load G3D through a `<script>` tag (thought we don't recommed you to do so), you can find a UMD file at `dist/g3d.min.js` inside package.
-You need to put it on your server and load it using a `<script>` tag.
+If you want to load G3D through a `&lt;script&gt;` tag (thought we don't recommed you to do so), you can find a UMD file at `dist/g3d.min.js` inside package.
+You need to put it on your server and load it using a `&lt;script&gt;` tag.

 ```html
 <script src="g3d.min.jd"></script>